epics-modules/lua/documentation/epicsFunction.md

 	change record fields.
 These changes are completed through ca_get or ca_put.

 	PV       [string]    - The name of the PV to request.

+## IOC Shell Functions (Epics base 3.15.6 or higher only)

+**iocsh.<function_name>** (*arguments...*)

+	Searches the list of registered IOC shell functions to find a function with the given name.
+If found, the arguments given are converted to the types that the function expects and the function is called.

+	arguments...   [varies]    - A list of the arguments you would normally use in the IOC shell.